Palaiokastro, Heraklion

-Palaiokastro (Παλαιόκαστρο) is a coastal village and a community in the municipal unit of Malevizi.
+Palaiokastro (Παλαιόκαστρο) is a coastal village and a community in the municipality of Malevizi.
 9 km west of Heraklion on the island of Crete.
-In 2011 Palaiokastro had a population of 255 for the village and over 1000 of people that have their country house.
 It is situated in front of a 70 meter long pebbled beach leading to a cove with rapidly deepening waters that are protected from the prevailing northerly winds.
 On the southern end of the beach rises a steep calcareous rock.
 During the Venetian occupation of Crete extensive fortifications were built on this rock, housing cannons that secured the bay of Heraklion.
 Ruins of the fortress walls survive until today.

 Population

 Venetian fortress of Palaiokastro

 The Venetian fortress of Palaiokastro is located 9 km west of Heraklion, on the west side of Heraklion Bay.
 Today, only a part of the walls of the triangular fort remains.
 The fort was built on a high rock, near the modern Heraklion - Chania highway.

 In 1204, when the Genoese pirate Enrico Pescatore conquered Crete, he built 14 forts in order to protect it.
 Among them was the fort of Palaiokastro, which could protect the bay of Heraklion and make the landing of enemy on the nearby shores very difficult.
 The Genoeses thought that this castle was very important, thus when the Venetians managed to conquer Crete, they kept only this castle.
 Later, in 1211, they had to leave the island.

 Palaiokastro fortress is one of the most important medieval monuments of the island.
 In approximately the same position existed an older fortress built by Enrico Pescatore, immediately after the conquest of Crete by the Genoese in the early 13th century.

 The Palaiokastro fortress built later is an integral element of the fortifications of Candia and was built when it became clear that the fortress of Candia could not effectively prevent the penetration of enemy ships in the adjacent bay of Fraskia.

 Construction of Palaiokastro fortress begun in 1573, was completed in 1595 and was based on a design prepared based instruction Commander Latino Orsini.
 The fort has triangular shape adopted by the natural topography of the location and the steepness of the rock was met with the overshoot of the walls that were parallel to the sea.